How & Why

 Weston’s image is timeless.
 He captured her perfect, serene beauty with equipment that is primitive by today’s standards.
 Weston’s command of his craft was apparent.

-I decided to master The Nude; that is, to be able to create unique, artistic images of women that satisfy the woman, the principles of composition & design, and me.
+I decided to strive for maximum proficiency of photography of The Nude, to be able to create unique, artistic images of women that satisfy women, satisfy the principles of composition & design, and satisfy my creative spirit.

 To consistently achieve these five goals is the ongoing challenge that sustains my infatuation with the creative process.